People

 Chad Witko

-Chad holds a BS in Environmental and Forest Biology from SUNY College of Environmental Science and Forestry and an MS in Conservation Biology and a Certificate in Applied Spatial Analysis for GIS from Antioch University New England.
-He currently resides in Vermont with his partner and daughter.
+Chad holds a B.S. in Environmental and Forest Biology from the SUNY College of Environmental Science and Forestry, an M.S. in Conservation Biology, and a Certificate in Applied Spatial Analysis for GIS from Antioch University New England, where he also founded the Antioch Bird Club.
+He lives in Vermont with his partner and daughter.

 Articles by Chad Witko